 21 Aug Are influencers killing the travel industry?

 Travel is the second-fastest growing industry in the world and has outpaced global GDP growth for the eighth year in a row.
 It doesn’t stop evolving, and brands are always on the lookout for new ways to market and target their audience.
-Unfortunately, adopting new technology or publishing high-quality travel copywriting isn’t what most brands are opting for – instead, they’re turning to influencers.
+Unfortunately, adopting new technology or publishing high-quality travel content isn’t what most brands are opting for – instead, they’re turning to influencers.

 Influencers are people who have considerable reach through their social-media accounts, and have access to a potential customer base that travel brands find very appealing.
 They bridge the gap between brands and target markets, offer quick ways to engage with large numbers of people, and can help improve social-media visibility.
 They can also help diversify your content strategy, especially if you’re lacking the reach, followers or ability to use social media.
 But (and that’s a big but), there are influencers who are slowly killing the travel industry.